Exporting models

 forward(systems: List[System], options: ModelEvaluationOptions, check_consistency: bool) Dict[str, TensorMap][source]

-Run the wrapped model and return the corresponding outputs.
+Run the exported model and return the corresponding outputs.

 Before running the model, this will convert the systems data from the engine unit to the model unit, including all neighbors lists distances.